Australian-Imaging-Service/xnat4tests/README.rst

 Installation
 ------------

+Docker needs to be installed on your system, see [Get Docker](https://docs.docker.com/get-docker/) for details.

-Xnat4Tests is available on PyPI so to install, simply use pip
+Xnat4Tests is available on PyPI so can be installed with

 .. code-block:: bash